noSpamProxy/Reports/Get-NspTlsReport/Readme.md

 Possible values are:
 None | Success | DispatcherError | TemporarilyBlocked | PermanentlyBlocked | PartialSuccess | DeliveryPending | Suppressed | DuplicateDrop | PutOnHold | All

+### TenantPrimaryDomain
+Used to login into the desired NoSpamProxy tenant to run this script on.
+Only required if NoSpamProxy v14 is used in provider mode.

 ### ToDate
 Optional if you like to use a timespan.